PaulHan0527/TodoTracker/README.md

 # ToDoTracker
 ##### Author : Paul Han

-TodoTracker is a Web Application for users to create basic to-do list with name, due date, status and assigned-to fields.
+TodoTracker is a Web Application for users to create basic to-do list with name, due date, status and assigned-to fields done for CSE316 course.

 #### ToDoTracker Implementation 3